How to install xdebug with vagrant + vscode

 search for "php debug", and install it.

-Once the extension installation is complete,
+Once the extension is installed,

 The initial settings are probably as follows: